Julia packages consist of modules. Hence, before creating a package, make sure to understand how modules work in Julia.

 Here we provide a step-by-step example, using PkgTemplates.jl, inspired by a videoof Chris Rackauckas (please note that the video uses Travis as a Continuous Integration tool which we no longer encourage, and prefer Github Actions instead).
 Here is the video:

 In case of any issues, remember that help is available.

 You need to create a folder to store a new package.
 For example, if you use Atom as an IDE, create a new folder called

-tiddlywinks.jl.
+Tiddlywinks.jl (packages in Julia generally have a capital first letter).
 Then, open the GitHub panel and select Initialize and publish on GitHub.
-Now, you can go to your GitHub page and see that 'tiddlywinks.jl' has appeared there, as well as locally.
+Now, you can go to your GitHub page and see that 'Tiddlywinks.jl' has appeared there, as well as locally.

 In your terminal application, use the change directory (cd) command to change the current working directory to the location of your package.